mzfr/mzfr.github.io/_posts/2019-07-02-Vulnhub-Jigsaw.md

 ➜ knock 192.168.43.214 7011 8011 9011
 ```

-and after running the above command I ran nmap to check if it worked and obviously it did :smirk:
+and after running the above command I ran nmap to check if it worked and obviously it did 😏

 ![](images/ssh-open.png)

 Now we can login and to `jigsaw` account.
 But wait we still need a password for the `jigsaw's` SSH account.
-Naah we already have that :smirk:
+Naah we already have that 😏

 Remember the message we received in the wireshark UDP packet